- Home

 Spotting the early signs of dementia

-It is important to understand that dementia affects people in different ways.
+It is important to understand that dementia affects people in different ways however there are some dementia symptoms that are experienced more commonly than others.

 Broadly, the symptoms associated with dementia are a decline in memory, reasoning and communication skills, a gradual loss of the ability to carry out daily activities and to make sense of the world around us, and confusion.
 The symptoms of dementia gradually develop over time, but how fast the dementia progresses will depend on each individual.